Skip to content

 bash

-uv run alembic downgrade -1 # back one revision
+make downgrade # back one revision

 orders@base uses the branch_labels marker from the module's first migration.
 Module-level downgrade is the mechanism for uninstalling a module cleanly.